Most episodes of LBP are self-limited, however, episodes do tend to become more frequent with age.

-Mechanical back pain may also result from trauma, posture, occupation, overuse and/or degeneration.
-As a rule morning pain would suggest some type of inflammatory process if the pain gets worse during activity or as the day goes on, this might indicate a muscular issue.
+Mechanical back pain may also result from trauma, posture, occupation, or overuse.
+As a rule morning pain would suggest some type of inflammatory process.
+If the pain gets worse during activity or as the day goes on, this might indicate a muscular issue.

 Simple Lower Back Pain (85%)

 There are two main types of LBP, "Simple" and "Radiculopathic".With Simple LBP which is by far the most common, the patient is typically aged between 20-55.
 Pain is felt in the lumbosacral, buttock area or front/back of the thighs; it is a “mechanical” type of pain.

 Mechanical pain tends to change with physical activity and/or throughout the day.
 General well-being is typically normal and the patient is otherwise healthy.
 Simple LBP is highly associated with trigger points.
 In fact Dr. Bob Gerwin from the John Hopkins School of Medicine asserts that “up to 95% of mechanical LBP may trigger point related.”

 The vast majority of radiculopathic pain is from an injured or diseased disc (discopathic).
 Other structures such as osteophytes (extra bone growth) or spinal anomalies may also produce radiculopathic pain.

 The pain is usually unilateral (one sided) and radiates into the leg.
 Characteristically, the leg pain is worse than the back pain.
 There may be numbness and or “pins and needles.”

 On examination, there may be signs of nerve irritation such as positive sciatic or femoral nerve stretch signs (SLRT, etc.).
 If severe or chronic, there may also be motor, sensory or autonomic skin (trophic) changes.
 Pain is usually limited to one nerve root.